- The Fiscal

 SNAP is an automatic stabilizer — participation in the program naturally increases when the economy slows.
 Such was the case during the Great Recession, when participation grew about 20 percent, reflecting large numbers of Americans without adequate access to food.1 Today, a similar situation exists because of the COVID-19 pandemic, as significant income loss has made more people eligible for benefits.
 Between March and April, the latest months for which data are available, participation grew nearly 16 percent.

 As noted above, in addition to the countercyclical nature of SNAP, the growth in spending also results from legislative changes to the program.
 The Families First Coronavirus Response Act (FFCRA), which was signed into law on March 18, included provisions that expanded SNAP benefits for new and existing recipients during the ongoing public health emergency.
 In particular, the FFCRA:

-The Congressional Budget Office estimated that those changes will increase program costs by $10.4 billion and $10.8 billion in FY 2020 and FY 2021, respectively.
+The Congressional Budget Office estimated that COVID-related legislation will increase program costs by $24 billion in fiscal year 2020 and $41 billion over the next decade.

 While SNAP only composes a small portion of the federal budget, it is the largest food security program in the United States.
 The increase in spending on the program is therefore critical in providing assistance to families during the pandemic.

 Image credit: Photo by Justin Sullivan/Getty Images